sweimh/Getting-and-Cleaning-Data-Course-Project/README.md

 File Name      | Description
 ---------------|-------------------------------------------------------------------------------
-README.Rmd     | You are currently reading
+README.md      | You are currently reading
 run_analysis.R | R Script that runs to merge and tidy data from Project Instruction codebook.md    | Describes the variables, the data, and any transformations done in R script